jbarbaro/RCourse/chapter1.md

 *** =instructions
 - Create a variable called "Letters" with the letters A:E
 - Create a variable called "Numbers" with the numbers 1:5
+- Create a data frame using the objects Letters and Numbers
 *** =hint
 - Use the c() function to create a vector of letters
 -